freakazoid41/pickle_table/README.md

 //deleting table row with id (in this example row id is  '1') table.deleteRow(1);

+//get table row from current page with id (in this example row id is  '1') table.getRow(1);

 //set custom filter for table
 table.setFilter(
    [{